Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

-We notice again that a minimum amount of data is necessary to overcome the plateau of random guessing which is followed by a small segment of fast progression and then ends with a long segment of smooth scaling.
+The data-$\operatorname{nMAE}$ NSL {for unstructured architecture on the motor system} is shown in Figure~\ref{fig:data-nmae-uns-motor}{,} it has $b=2$ breaks and is given by the formula { } We notice again that a minimum amount of data is necessary to overcome the plateau of random guessing which is followed by a small segment of fast progression and then ends with a long segment of smooth scaling.
 Similar to the compute NSL, it can be observed that the remaining two resources compute and model size play a significant role.
 More precisely, we observe that points close to the envelope tend to be red, especially for the higher amounts, which indicates that enough compute needs to be used to follow the data NSL.
 Moreover, we observe that very small points are typically not close to the envelope, which indicates that models that are too small cannot optimize the performance for a given amount of data.
-In addition, we observe a smooth scaling approximately from $d = 8\, \mathrm{s}$ to $d = 64\, \mathrm{s}$, which indicates that the amount of data necessary to observe the desired performance can be predicted considering experiments with smaller amounts of data in this regime.
+In addition, we observe a smooth scaling approximately from {$n_\ell = 8000$} to ${n_\ell = 64000}$, which indicates that the amount of data necessary to observe the desired performance can be predicted considering experiments with smaller amounts of data in this regime.
 Since the NSL perfectly mimics the envelope, these predictions can be considered to have a high confidence.